 Since we are using small pans for testing there are 60 pans/cubic yard.
 With 120 colors/cubic yard we found that there should be 480,000 colors in our clean-up.
 With this calculation it appears that we were losing about 99% of the 50 mesh gold right out of our sluice runs.

 With the addition of centrifuges to the whole sluicing system (proven technology), we should be able to greatly reduce the loss of this very fine gold, which would in turn greatly increase our recovery rate per cubic yard.

 Ownership and Assets

-The intension of No Name is to continue operating and pulling gold out for the next several years.
+The intention of No Name is to continue operating and pulling gold out for the next several years.
 It has been brought to our attention that there are several parties that are interested in purchasing the property.
 We are open to this possibility and are willing to negotiate.
-The asking price for the property for the last several years has varied quite a bit based on the assets which have been bought and sold as well as the increasing price of gold.
+The asking price for the property for the last several years has varied quite a bit based on the assets which have been bought and sold as well as it is dependant on the price of gold.